Inpatient Overflow Management with Proximal Policy Optimization: Atomic Actions and Proximal Policy Optimization

 \subsection{Finding Optimal Policy: Proximal Policy Optimization}

-The randomized policy framework enables the use of policy gradient methods to learn the parameter $\theta$.
-In this paper, we employ the state-of-the-art policy gradient method, PPO, with custom modifications tailored to our specific queueing network context.
+We employ the state-of-the-art policy gradient method, PPO, to learn the parameter $\theta$ with custom modifications tailored to our specific queueing network context.
 We provide an overview of the PPO framework in this section; we defer the details of our tailored modifications to Section~\ref{sec:ppo-tailor}.

 The relative value function under the system-level policy $\pi$ satisfies the Poisson equation

 where $\gamma_\pi$ denotes the long-run average cost under policy $\pi$, $g_{\pi}(s)=\mathbb{E}_{f\sim \pi(\cdot|s)}g(s,f)$ is the expected one-epoch cost, and $p_{\pi}(s'|s)=\mathbb{E}_{f\sim \pi(\cdot|s)} p(s'|s,f)$ is the transition probability.
 Correspondingly, the advantage function of policy $\pi$ is defined as